 In the new study, researchers reveal how the blood test demonstrated high sensitivity and specificity for cancer detection in more than 1,000 people with the disease.

-The team — from the Johns Hopkins University School of Medicine in Baltimore, MD — recently published their results in the journal Science.
+The team — from the Johns Hopkins University School of Medicine in Baltimore, MD — recently published their

 Worldwide, cancer remains one of the leading causes of death.
-It is estimated that by 2030, the number of cancer deaths will have risen from 8 million to 13 million.
+It is estimated that by 2030, the number of cancer deaths will have risen from 8 million to

 Early diagnosis is key to reducing cancer-related deaths; the earlier the disease is diagnosed, the higher the chances of treatment success.
 But sadly, many cancers are not caught until the later stages, and this is largely due to a lack of fast and effective diagnostic tools.